otma2677/mtg-scraper/README.md

 > **Warning**
 >
 > Breaking changes in between 2.2.0 && 3.0.0
+>
+> With 3.3.0 zod is used for type and schemas is a more suitable way to valid your objects than guards.

-Mtg scraper is a tiny web scraper to gather magic the gathering tournaments results and aggregate the data to make it easily disposable.
+« mtg-scraper2 » is a tiny web scraper for magic the gathering tournaments results and aggregate the data to make it easily disposable.

 At the very moment, only magic the gathering online is targeted by the library.